To enable conversion tracking without third-party cookies, we use the solute-Click-ID ("soluteclid"). This allows clickouts to be assigned to sales.

 })();

-The Conversion Page Javascript is inserted on the order confirmation page - the page that is displayed after a purchase has been made, for example.
+The Conversion page Javascript is implemented on the order confirmation page - the page that is displayed after a purchase has been made.

 <script>